DebzDK/pilates-your-guide-to-flexible-fun/README.md

         * [Flexbox](https://en.wikipedia.org/wiki/CSS_Flexible_Box_Layout) - used instead of float for responsive web design
 * Technologies
     * [Adobe Color](https://color.adobe.com/) - used to create colour scheme for website
+    * [CompressJPEG](https://compressjpeg.com/) - used to compress all website images
     * [Trello](https://trello.com/) - used to document planning/design and development project progress and steps
     * [Git](https://git-scm.com/) - used for version control
     * [GitHub](https://github.com/) - used for internet hosting and version control through use of Git
     * [Gitpod](https://gitpod.io/) - used as online IDE for software development
         * The terminal was used to create branchs to work on before merging into the main branch.
-These branches has been preserved for the sake of the assessment, otherwise they would have been deleted after use.
+These branches have been preserved for the sake of the assessment, otherwise they would have been deleted after use.
         *Note: initial merges were missing the '--no-ff' flag so commit history was lost*

         ![Screenshot of all GitHub branches for project](documentation/screenshots/evidence/branches.jpg)